-The team behind The Gallows have turned the South End space that once housed Hamersley's Bistro into this Pan-Asian gastropub, serving unique shareable plates that cull inspiration from Chinese and Southeast Asian cuisines, plus creative tipples.
-The digs also stray from convention, with a big brick patio, a birch wood and white brick–lined dining room boasting treelike ceiling sculptures and reptile-print upholstery, and a raw bar facing an open kitchen.
+The team behind The Gallows have turned the South End space that once housed Hamersley's Bistro into this Pan-Asian gastropub, serving unique shareable plates that cull inspiration from Chinese and Southeast Asian cuisines.
+The digs also stray from convention, with a big brick patio, a birch wood and white brick–lined dining room boasting treelike ceiling sculptures and green leather upholstery, and a raw bar facing an open kitchen.

 - South End

 Must-Order: Banyan steers clear of convention.
 Exhibit A: its spin on Southern fried chicken, which is topped with dried lime chimichurri and seasoned with Japanese furikake, and accompanied by a potato salad made with Kewpie mayo.
 Put (all) this South in your mouth.

 Insider Tip: There's some irreverent flair to the bar, where you'll find the only Kirin beer slushie machine in Boston.

 Pints runneth over thanks to the 30 craft drafts on tap at this Charlestown destination for suds, cider, cocktails and wood-fired cookery, including elevated takes on rustic-style American pizzas and small plates, all brushed by live fire.
 It's all housed in simple, stripped-down digs full of granite, exposed brick and rough-hewn woods, with a roll-up garage door leading to a 25-seat outdoor patio.